 Below are a couple of ways that you as a viewer/reader can get involved with out adventures.

 - Host Us- Everyone needs to recharge batteries (both literally and metaphorically) and we encourage anyone that wants us to park in their driveway, bum their electricity and water, and share awesome stories from the road with them to Host Us.
 Simply send us an e-mail with your location and we will let you know when we are close to your area.
+We are also pretty good about buying dinner if we are crashing in your drive.

 - Buy Prints- Our gallery has some above-average images of some of our most amazing destinations for sale.
 All proceeds from the sale go to fund us being able to live on the road.